harshithard/breast-cancer-histopathology-classification/README.txt

 Augmentation.py - Randomly augments images to equalise the number of images in each category.

+app.py - A sample flask app to deploy the model on the localhost with web as it's front end

+others - Related to the flask file

 To do:
 - Run the augmentation.py to generate augmented images
 - Merge the augmented images into the original image folders
 - Train the model.py with the data set
+- Run the app.py
+- Run the local host to find the prediction of an uploaded image